cybozu-go/cke/docs/repair.md

 When CKE executes the check command, it appends the IP address of the target machine to the command.
 The command should return a string `true` if it evaluates the machine as healthy.

+`success_command` and its timeout are used when all of the repair steps are successfully finished.
+When CKE executes the success command, it appends the IP address of the target machine to the command.
+If the repair is failed, the command is not executed.
+If the `success_command` fails, CKE changes the status of the queue entry to `failed`.
+Users can use this command if they want to execute a command after the repair steps.

 ### Repair steps

 A repair step is a combination of: